7 PPC KPIs You Should Be Tracking & Monitoring

 Clicks are a vital indicator of your PPC campaign’s success.
 Simply put, people click on your ad if they consider them relevant and valuable.
 Based on ad clicks, many marketers decide whether to pause their campaigns or boost their bids.

 However, clicks alone don’t provide you with a full insight into your campaign’s performance.
 That’s why measuring your Google Ads click-through rate is important.
 This vital PPC metric shows you how many users clicked on your ad after seeing it.
+Make sure you optimize for it on the ad, keyword, ad group and on the campaign level.
+You can also use a/b testing to find wich copy performs the best, the best CTR will probably be your best best to measure this.

 How do you calculate your CTR?